ATXDAO/rep-and-roles-starter-kit/README.md

 yarn deployDemo
 ```

 This command deploys a test smart contract to the local network.
-The contract is located in `packages/foundry/lib/reputation/src/ReputationTokensStandalone`.
+The contract is located at `packages/foundry/lib/reputation/src/ReputationTokensStandalone.sol`.

 The `yarn deploy` command uses the deploy script located in `packages/foundry/script/DeployDemo.s.sol` to deploy the contract to the network.
 You can also customize the deploy script.